 |Cruising Down the Mountain|

 Spanning more than 3300 skiable acres, Whitefish Mountain provides a huge variety of terrain for skiers of all abilities, with enough variety to prevent getting bored even during a week of hard skiing.
-While the mountain has many excellent groomed intermediate trails and a nice beginner area, the best skiing at Whitefish Mountain will be found off-trail.
+While the mountain has many excellent groomed intermediate trails and a nice beginner area, the best skiing at Whitefish Mountain is off-trail.
 As such, adventurous intermediate skiers (those who want to ski off-trail in areas that aren’t too steep and expert skiers in search of the steeps, the bumps and the trees) will especially enjoy skiing at Whitefish Mountain.

 Whitefish Mountain lacks certain types of expert level type terrain found at other ski areas, such as Big Sky and Bridger Bowl.
 There is no real chute skiing, and while many trails are steep—the trails still can’t compare to some of the death-defying and lengthy steep trails found at Bridger Bowl or Big Sky.

 However, what Whitefish Mountain may lack in extreme steep or chute skiing, it makes up for in exceptional tree skiing.
 Whitefish Mountain has, by far, the best tree skiing in Montana.
 Anyone who loves tree skiing will have almost 3000 acres of trees to explore.
 Some of the tree skiing areas will be steep, others of more moderate grade, and some almost too level to ski through when the snow is wet or heavy.
 But best of all, the tree skiing isn’t confined to one particular area of the mountain.
 The tree skiing at Whitefish Mountain is, quite simply, everywhere.

 Whitefish Mountain has three distinct sections—the southern section, the northern section and the Hellroaring Basin section.
 Each of these distinct sections is detailed below.

 The Southern Section